chromium/chromium/docs/security/shepherd.md

 Check [ChromiumDash](https://chromiumdash.appspot.com/releases?platform=Windows) for the earliest relevant milestone number (Extended Stable or Stable – sometimes they are the same).
-* If that branch is affected, set the `Found In` field to, to the approparite milestone number.
+* If that branch is affected, set the `Found In` field to, to the appropriate milestone number.
 * Otherwise, move forward through milestone numbers.
 Set the `Found In` field to the oldest impacted branch you find.